Invasive Plant Species

 What does this mean for Organ Pipe Cactus National Monument?

 The implications for the monument are serious.
 Many ecologists familiar with the spread of buffelgrass in Mexico and Arizona are concerned that buffelgrass will displace huge areas of native Sonoran Desert.

-We expect the invasion will be most rapid in along roads and trails and will spread from there.
+We expect the invasion will be most rapid along roads and trails and will spread from there.
 Buffelgrass is already common in the State of Sonora, Mexico, and in southern Arizona.
-State highway 85, passing through the heart of Organ Pipe Cactus National Monument, and Mexico Highway 2 along the international boundary, are the primary conduits of seeds moving into the Monument.
+State Highway 85, passing through the heart of Organ Pipe Cactus National Monument, and Mexico Highway 2 along the international boundary, are the primary conduits of seeds moving into the monument.

 Once overtaken by buffelgrass, the Sonoran Desert will be changed for a long time, perhaps forever.
 Given what we know now, keeping buffelgrass out of the monument will be a long-term endeavor.
 If we slow down the invasion, perhaps we will buy some time to learn how to control it.
 If you would like to help to help in this effort, there are a few things you can do: